Dendrobium jacobsonii J.J. Sm. 1918 SECTION Pedilonum [Bl.] Lindl. Photo courtesy of Andy's Orchids, Copyright © 2002 All rights reserved

 Flower Size 1.1" [2.75 cm]

-Endemic to eastern Java as a medium sized, cool to cold growing epiphyte found at elevations of 2000 to 3000 meters in high mountain mistforests on small exposed trees with clustered pseudobulbs that often keiki on the sides carrying many leaves arranged on 2 sides of the stem with the lowest being quickly deciduous and the apical ones persistent that blooms in the spring on a short inflorescence with 1 or rarely 2, hanging flowers occuring all along both leafed and leafless canes.
-A winter reduction of water and fertilizer is beneficial until new growth arrives in the spring.
+Endemic to eastern Java as a medium sized, cold growing epiphyte found at elevations of 2000 to 3000 meters in high mountain mistforests on small exposed trees with clustered pseudobulbs that often keiki on the sides carrying many leaves arranged on 2 sides of the stem with the lowest being quickly deciduous and the apical ones persistent that blooms in the spring on a short inflorescence with 1 or rarely 2, hanging flowers occuring all along both leafed and leafless canes.

 Synonyms Pedilonum jacobsonii (J.J.Sm.)
 Rauschert 1983